Madeira wine making

 This slow aging system called “Canteira” is the basis of all quality wines.
 Canteira is the name of the wooden beams on which the casks rests.

 A unique process, which resembles the sherry system, but it’s not the same.
 In the Madeira solera system the wine stays for decades in a wooden cask.
-Occasionally some wine is taken off and sold, up to 10 % at a time.
-The vessel is then refilled with new wine.
+Occasionally some wine is taken off and sold, up to 10 % at a time per year.
+The vessel is then refilled with new wine of the same grape.
 This gives a wonderful blend of flavors: the old wines provide intensity and complexity, the young wines give vibrant freshness.
 After 10 times draining and refilling the entire cask must be bottled at once .

 Madeira is usually aged in oak barrels, but not like many other wines to create a woody flavor.
 The most suitable wood is American white oak.
-Tropical wood is also suitable, as it emits no taste components, thanks to its hardness.
+Tropical wood like Brazilian Satin wood is also suitable, as thanks to its hardness, it emits no taste components.

 Madeira wine can be kept extremely long in its barrel.
 That’s a precious proces: every year the winery loses about 1,5 -4 percent of wine by evaporation, the so-called “angels share”.